 Obispo Mozart Festival, among many others.
 She has recorded over

-100 CDs for Harmonia Mundi, Deutsche Grammophon, Virgin Classics,
+100 CDs for Harmonia Mundi, Dorian/Sono Luminus, Virgin Veritas,

-at both the American Bach Soloists Academy and the International
+at the American Bach Soloists’ summer Festival and Academy, and at the International

 Baroque Institute at Longy.
+She will begin teaching Historical Performance at Julliard in the fall of 2016.
 She plays a violin built by Andrea